Gerontological Nursing Competencies

 • A mentor to support and guide you

-• A career pathway for new graduates, early career and experienced Registered and Enrolled Nurses.
+• A career pathway for new graduates, early career and experienced Registered Nurses.

 • Qualify for advanced standing or credit towards a postgraduate qualification (for those participants completing their portfolios)